 \section{Abstract}

-Quasiprobability representation is an important tool for analyzing a quantum system, such as a quantum state or a quantum circuit.
-In this work, we propose classical algorithms specialized for approximating outcome probabilities of a linear optical circuit using $s$-parameterized quasiprobability distributions.
-Notably, we can reduce the negativity bound of a circuit from exponential to at most polynomial for specific cases by modulating the shapes of quasiprobability distributions thanks to the norm-preserving property of a linear optical transformation.
-Consequently, our scheme renders an efficient estimation of outcome probabilities with precision depending on the classicality of the circuit.
-Surprisingly, when the classicality is high enough, we reach a polynomial-time estimation algorithm within a multiplicative error.
-Our results provide quantum-inspired algorithms for approximating various matrix functions beating best-known results.
-Moreover, we give sufficient conditions for the classical simulability of Gaussian boson sampling using the approximating algorithm for any (marginal) outcome probability under the poly-sparse condition.
-Our study sheds light on the power of linear optics, providing plenty of quantum-inspired algorithms for problems in computational complexity.
+Quasiprobability representations are important tools for analyzing a quantum system, such as a quantum state or a quantum circuit.
+In this work, we propose classical algorithms specialized for approximating outcome probabilities of a linear optical circuit using quasiprobability distributions.
+Notably, we can reduce the negativity bound of a circuit from exponential to at most polynomial for specific cases by modulating the shapes of quasiprobability distributions thanks to the symmetry of the linear optical transformation in the phase space.
+Consequently, our scheme provides an efficient estimation of outcome probabilities within an additive-error whose precision depends on the classicality of the input state.
+When the classicality is high enough, we reach a polynomial-time estimation algorithm of a probability within a multiplicative-error by an efficient sampling from a log-concave function.
+By choosing appropriate input states and measurements, our results provide plenty of quantum-inspired classical algorithms for approximating various matrix functions beating best-known results.
+Moreover, we give sufficient conditions for the classical simulability of Gaussian boson sampling using our approximating algorithm for any (marginal) outcome probability under the poly-sparse condition.